chanzuckerberg/single-cell/rfcs/0002-validation/text.md

 ## tl;dr

-We want uploaded datasets to follow our schema and be converted into multiple file formats.
-This describes how users are able to create datasets that follow the schema and the process and infrastructure we use to verify that and reformat the dataset.
+We want datasets in the portal to follow our schema, be viewable in cellxgene, and be available for download in multiple file formats.
+This RFC describes the process and infrastructure for validating uploaded datasets and processing them so they are fully available in the portal.

 ## Problem Statement